 With the backdrop of the undulating cloud yew hedge, the double borders are full of colour throughout the summer months.
 The colour and planting scheme is inspired by the influential British horticulturist and garden designer Gertrude Jekyll.

-The flat Kent coastline is frequently blasted by salty winds from the English Channel, yet protected by the castle walls, the gardens flourish here.
+The flat Kent coastline is frequently blasted by salty winds from the English Channel, yet protected by the castle and garden walls, the gardens flourish here.

-See where the fruit and vegetables for the tearoom are grown and maybe pick up some ideas for your own garden or allotment.
+Explore our range of fruit and vegetables and maybe pick up some ideas for your own garden or allotment.

 The Kitchen Garden has grown produce for the castle for nearly 300 years.
 We use complementary planting methods and grow all the cut flowers here for the castle arrangements.
 See the seasonal highlights in the garden.